Suwayomi/Suwayomi-Server/.github/ISSUE_TEMPLATE/bug_report.md

 2. Second Step

 ### Expected behavior
-Describe what should have happened
+Describe what should have happened.
+Remove this line after you are done.

 ### Actual behavior
-Describe what happens instead
+Describe what happens instead.
+Remove this line after you are done.

 ## Other details
-Describe additional details If necessary
+Describe additional details If necessary.
+Remove this line after you are done.